KnapsackPro/knapsack_pro-ruby/README.md

 CI providers tips:

 * If you use CircleCI 2.0 you can use `when=always` flag.
 Read more [here](https://discuss.circleci.com/t/parallel-tests-cuc-rspec-w-failures-exit-early-leaving-less-workers-to-finish/18081).

+##### Why when I reran the same build (same commit hash, etc) on Codeship then no tests would get executed in Queue Mode?

+Codeship uses the same build ID ([`CI_BUILD_NUMBER`](https://documentation.codeship.com/basic/builds-and-configuration/set-environment-variables/#default-environment-variables)) if you re-run a build, so Codeship is not giving enough information to knapsack_pro gem that this is an independent build.
+Knapsack Pro API assumes you already ran tests for that build ID hence no tests were executed for reran CI build.

+To fix problem you can set `KNAPSACK_PRO_CI_NODE_BUILD_ID=""` as empty string.
+This way knapsack_pro won’t use build ID provided by Codeship and each build will be treated as a unique.

 ### General questions